-Finding the right health care coverage every year is no small feat if you don’t have access to an employer-sponsored plan.
+Finding the right health care coverage every year is no small feat if you don’t have access to an employer-sponsored health insurance plan.
 Not only does the plan need to provide enough coverage, but it also needs to be affordable.
 No one likes to bust their budget with the cost of monthly premiums.

 If you’re on the hunt for healthcare coverage in 2018, now is the time to enroll in a new plan or make changes to your current one.
 Open enrollment for Obamacare plans start on Nov.
 1, 2018, and remains open until Dec.
 15, 2018.
 Get covered by following these five tips to help you make the right choice.

 1. Find the best value.

 When looking for a health insurance plan, it’s important to do your research.
-But as your busy perusing the options, don’t be tempted to just choose the plan with the lowest monthly cost.
+But as you peruse the options, don’t be tempted to just choose the plan with the lowest monthly cost.

 That may seem like a great option at first, but when you need to use your insurance, the out-of-pocket cost will likely be much higher than expected.

-To see the real cost of your health care plan take a look at the Annual Cost Summary provided by the insurance company.
-Included in the summary are three ways to think about how much your plan will cost over the course of the year.
+To see the real cost of your health care coverage plan take a look at the Annual Cost Summary provided by the insurance company.
+Included in the summary are three ways to think about how much your plan will cost over the year.

 - The listed minimum cost is the amount you will pay for the plan if you don’t use any health services during the year.
 It’s your monthly premium x 12 months.

 - The estimated likely cost is your minimum cost (12 months of your premium) plus the amount you will likely pay for doctor’s visits, hospital stays, medications, etc.